oricis/Caliopen/README.md

 ## Code organization for the backend

 #### `main` directory
 The main application goes here.
 This is the entry point for the platform.
-From here, all relevant programs, servers and daemons are spawned, and core services/API are launched.
+From here, all relevant programs, servers and daemons are spawned, and core services/APIs are started.
-For now, there are 2 python packages : `py.main` and `py.storage`.
+For now, there are 2 python packages : `main/py.main` and `main/py.storage`.

-The startup program is … « `startup` » !
+To startup the Caliopen platform, run the command `main/startup`
 #### `interfaces` directory
 Public APIs consumed by frontends and clients applications over HTTP/HTTP2.
-Examples : REST server, gRPC server
+Examples : REST server, gRPC server…
+For now, there is a REST python server (pyramid) into `interfaces/REST/py.server`
 #### `brokers` directory
 Brokers are program modules that offer services to parse/unparse and/or unmarshall/marshall objects between the formal external protocol of the sender and the formal internal protocol of Caliopen.
 Examples : email broker, sms broker, vcard broker…